 Imagine laying your head on a surface that’s about 17,000 times dirtier than a toilet seat.
 How about covering yourself with something that’s about 25,000 times dirtier than a bathroom door knob?
 Sounds like a nightmare, right?

 Well, every night you may just be crawling into bed with a cesspool of germs.
 Many experts recommend washing your sheets once a week.
 However, even when you wash your linens as recommended, millions of bacteria accumulate.
-According to statistics published by Amerisleep, three million colony-forming units per square inch cover your pillow after a week without washing.
+According to statistics published by Amerisleep, 3 million colony-forming units per square inch cover your pillow after a week without washing it.
 That’s 17,442 times more than you’d find on the average toilet seat.
 Do you typically go more than a week without washing your sheets?
-The average week-old sheet has five million colony forming units per share inch.
+The average week-old sheet has 5 million colony-forming units per share inch.

-If our week-old sheets and pillow cases are that gross, just imagine how foul our mattresses are.
-With all of the dust, sweat, saliva, and “bodily fluids” that get on mattresses, they are covered in all sorts of yuck.
+If our week-old sheets and pillow cases are that gross, just imagine the amount of funk on our mattresses.
+With all of the dust, sweat, saliva, and other gross stuff that gets on mattresses, they are covered in all sorts of yuck.

 You should fully clean your mattress at least once every six months.
 But, if you get the chance to clean it more frequently (say, once every three months), it will only serve to make your sleeping quarters more sanitary.
 We’ve created a quick guide on how to clean a mattress the right way.